Fashion in a different fashion!

+The footprint that the fashion industry leaves on the planet is disastrous.
+It means that our everyday clothing impacts our future to a significant extent.
 This is why we decided to interview Marije de Roos, who is the founder of Aest-Ethics, or Æº.
 Marije and her work are inspiring and a great contribution to our blog ‘Doing Business with an Impact’.

 The company started with the idea to create an app that, based on the weather, tells you what to wear.
 This explains the name What.to.Wea(the)r.
-However, popular commercial brands would no longer work for Marije.
-‘I wanted to create a business model that can be related to sustainable clothing and thus recommend consumers what to buy.
-The clothes should be environmentally friendly, meaning that they are biodegradable and free from hazardous chemicals’.
+However, popular commercial brands would no longer work for me.
+I wanted to create a business model related to sustainable clothing, and thus recommend consumers what to buy.
+The clothes should be environmentally friendly, meaning that they are biodegradable and free from hazardous chemicals.

 This concept is hard to find somewhere else.
-‘Putting myself in the consumer’s shoes, I realized that we are lacking science-based facts to make informed decisions.
-Therefore, my team and I do the research, produce content and create hands-on guides and tutorials.’
+Putting myself in the consumer’s shoes, I realised that we are lacking science-based facts to make informed decisions.
+Therefore, my team and I do the research, produce content and create hands-on guides and tutorials.

 In what way is your product sustainable and why is it important?

-First of all, everything is digital.
+Marije: First of all, everything is digital.
 In fact, I practically do not use any resources to produce Aest-Ethics, apart from my laptop.
 All I need is a computer and the Internet.

 Being sustainable today means that you will stay in the business.
 More than ever, and particularly in the fashion industry, the consumer demands ethical clothing.
 This is because of the increasing awareness about practices in the fashion industry that are harming a myriad of aspects.
 And if we want our children and grandchildren to have a future, something clearly needs to change.

-How Is Your Service Connected to the SDGs?
+How is service connects to the SDGs?

 SDG 12, which aims at ensuring sustainable consumption and production, lies at the core of Aest-Ethics’ strategy.
 By spreading the word about slow fashion on my platform, I hope, in the long run, to ensure that fashion brands produce in an ethical and sustainable way.
 In my opinion, being ethical towards the resources used in the supply chain (both material and human), is the most critical component to lead the change.

-SDG 13 ‘Climate action’ is another relevant topic.
-In fact, the textile production generates more greenhouse gas emissions than international flights or maritime shipping.
-This clearly makes the fashion industry one of the main industries responsible for the climate change.
+SDG 13: Climate action is another relevant topic.
+In fact, textile production generates more greenhouse gas emissions than international flights or maritime shipping.
+This clearly makes the fashion industry one of the main industries responsible for climate change.

-Even SDG 15 ‘Life on land’ is touched by my business model.
+My business model touches even SDG 15: Life on land.
 Across the globe, cotton production severely degrades soil quality.
 To combat this, Aest-Ethics actively seeks material sourcing practices that implement resource restoration and reforestation.

-The goals covering the social dimension are Gender equality (SDG 5), No poverty (SDG 1), Decent work and economic growth (SDG 8), Good health and well-being (SDG 3) and Sustainable cities and communities (SDG 11).
+The goals covering the social dimension are SDG 5: Gender equality, SDG 1:No poverty, SDG 8: Decent work and economic growth, SDG 3: Good health and well-being, SDG 11: and Sustainable cities and communities.
 As Kate Raworth writes in her book Doughnut Economics, we should meet the needs of all, within the means of the planet.

 What are your next steps to make your company greener?
 And do you have any tips for other companies that want to work with sustainability?

 Now is the time to take action.
 We have done enough talking, but now we need to roll up our sleeves, get up on our feet, and make our moves into the right direction.
 In a nutshell, if you want to be in business for the long run, you need to become sustainable and simply do the right thing.
-It’s a marathon, not a sprint.
+It is a marathon, not a sprint.